jkglasbrenner/sshcustodian/README.rst

 This module depends on the Custodian class in the `custodian project
 <https://github.com/materialsproject/custodian>`_, which is a wrapper that
 manages jobs running on computing clusters.
-The Custodian module is part of `The Materials Project <http://materialsproject.org/>`_.
+The custodian module is part of `The Materials Project <http://materialsproject.org/>`_.

 This module extends the Custodian class by creating the subclass SSHCustodian,